1How to prevent cancer

 your lifestyle.

-We provide a comprehensive prevention programme suitable for everyone.
+We offer a comprehensive prevention program suitable for everyone.

-In oncology, it applies that the earlier the cancer is detected, the better the outcomes, because initial stages of cancer are most likely to be curable.
-In addition to that, the overall treatment would often be less demanding.
+In oncology, it is understood that the earlier cancer is detected, the better the outcomes, as early stages are more likely to be curable.
+Additionally, treatment is often less demanding.

-Preventive Cancer Screening at the MMCI includes a broad spectrum of examinations aimed at diagnosing of most common cancer types.
+Preventive Cancer Screening at MMCI includes a broad spectrum of examinations aimed at diagnosing the most common types of cancer.

-- The crucial part of the consultation involves the examination by an experienced oncologist.
+• The crucial part of the consultation involves an examination by an experienced oncologist.
 Firstly, you will discuss your personal and family history with the doctor.

-- You will also undergo a physical examination, which includes skin inspection, lymph node examination, and blood pressure, pulse and weight measurements, ECG recording, blood sampling, urianalysis and fecal occult blood test.
+• You will also undergo a physical examination, which includes skin inspection, lymph node examination, as well as measurements of blood pressure, pulse, and weight.
+Additionally, an ECG recording, blood sampling, urinalysis, and fecal occult blood test will be conducted.

-- During the consultation, you will be inquired about your lifestyle habits and you will receive personalized counselling regarding possible risk factors, if identified.
+• During the consultation, you will be asked about your lifestyle habits, and you will receive personalized counseling regarding possible risk factors, if identified.

-- Chest X-ray and complete abdominal ultrasound will be provided in order to evaluate the liver, kidneys, pancreas, bile ducts and bladder.
-Additionally, men undergo ultrasound of the testicles and women have breast ultrasound.
+• Chest X-ray and complete abdominal ultrasound will be provided to evaluate the liver, kidneys, pancreas, bile ducts, and bladder.
+Additionally, men will undergo ultrasound of the testicles, and women will have a breast ultrasound.

-Based on your results, the doctor will complete a comprehensive medical report within two or three weeks, which is sent to you by registered mail, by e-mail or you can collect it in person.
+Based on your results, the doctor will complete a comprehensive medical report within two or three weeks, which will be sent to you by registered mail, by email, or you can collect it in person.

-To date, the MMCI prevention programme called Cancer Prevention Programme for Everyone has basically saved more than 200 lives.
-Otherwise healthy clients, who were absolutely free from any symptoms were diagnosed with cancer early enough to enable less invasive and more effective treatment measures.
+To date, the MMCI prevention program, called the Cancer Prevention Program for Everyone, has essentially saved more than 200 lives.
+Otherwise healthy clients, who were completely free from any symptoms, were diagnosed with cancer early enough to enable less invasive and more effective treatment measures.

 Cancer detected early